Ariane 4: Operational history

 On 22 February 1990, the first failure occurred during the eighth Ariane 4 launch, flight V36.
 The rocket exploded 9 km above Kourou.
 The failure occurred because a worker assembling a Viking rocket motor had left a handkerchief in one of the motor's coolant tubes.
 He had done so as a reminder to himself to inform his superior, as per procedure, of an unplanned polishing he had made to fit the tube.
 But he fell ill before he could do so and was replaced by other workers who did not notice the handkerchief.
 In flight, the handkerchief blocked the coolant tube, the motor overheated and failed, and the Ariane self-destructed after veering off its trajectory.
 Its payload, two communications satellites worth 500 million US dollars (Superbird-B and BS-2X) landed in pieces in the swamps near Kourou.
 The ensuing investigation recommended 44 modifications, including numbering and checking all pieces of cloth used in the rocket's assembly.
 The following 26 launches were all completed successfully.

 The system became the basis for European satellite launches with a record of 113 successful and three launch failures.
 Ariane 4 provided a payload increase from 1700 kg for Ariane 3 to a maximum of 4800 kg to geostationary transfer orbit (GTO).
 The record for Ariane 4 to GTO was 4946 kg.

 On 15 February 2003, the final launch of Ariane 4 rocket occurred, placing Intelsat 907 into geosynchronous orbit.
 Arianespace had decided to phase out the Ariane 4 launcher in favour of the newer heavy-lift Ariane 5 rocket, which had already been in service for some years.
-In 2011, the medium-lift Soyuz ST complemented the offering of launch vehicles from the Guiana Space Centre.
+In 2011, the medium-lift Soyuz ST complemented the offering of launch vehicles from the Centre Spatial Guyanais.
 Spacecraft launched by the Soyuz reused the payload platform and dispenser which had been originally designed for the Ariane.